oristopo/nVhelp/index.md

  for a divide-by-4-frequency output maximum of 225MHz.<br>
 To output 300MHz, that VCO is overclocked to 1200MHz, which not every Si5351 can.<br>
 Si5351 internal VCO operating frequency limit decreases with increasing temperature.<br>
-For significant spike artifacts (&gt0dB) at 300 MHz or 900 MHz, <a href="#F800">800MHz firmware is recommended</a>.
+For significant spike artifacts (< 0dB) at 300 MHz or 900 MHz,
+   <a href="#F800">800MHz firmware is recommended</a>.
 </p>
-<b>This suggests that fully enclosed cases, raising component temperatures, may be problematic.</b>
+<b>Fully enclosed cases, raising component temperatures, may be problematic.</b>
-<p>Charging is by USB, which connector is Type C for black nanoVNAs and Micro-USB B for white gekkos.<br>
+<p>USB charging connector is Type C for black nanoVNAs and Micro-USB B for white gekkos.<br>
-One LED (between USB and power switch) blinks @ 1/2Hz while charging, then illuminates constantly;<br>
+One LED (between USB and power switch) blinks @ 1/2Hz while charging,
+ then illuminates constantly;<br>
-    - this LED remains on for 40 seconds after USB removal or powering off, <em>perhaps discharging capacitors?</em><br>
+    - this LED remains on for 40 seconds after disconnecting USB or powering off,
+      <em>perhaps discharging capacitors?</em><br>
-Another LED, between power switch and multi-directional switch, illuminates while nanoLED is powered;<br>
+Another LED, between power switch and multi-directional switch,
+    illuminates while nanoLED is powered;<br>
     - this may be vestigal, from early nanoVNA prototypes which lacked LCD displays.</p>

 <h3>multi-directional switch</h3>